nicogig/T460s-Clover/README.md

 Based on tluck's repo: https://github.com/tluck/Lenovo-T460-Clover

 ## What's different from tluck's Clover config
 - The touchpad driver was changed to acidanthera's VodooPS2 (https://github.com/acidanthera/VoodooPS2).
-This driver enables multitouch gestures on the Synaptic touchpad (but TrackPoint and top buttons do not work)
+This driver enables multitouch gestures on the Synaptic touchpad (but top buttons do not work)
 - Clover was updated to support macOS Catalina
 - The other kexts were updated
 - Every kext or patch associated with the DW1560 was removed